larsen/stefanorodighiero.net/posts/2015-01-04-hledger-find-duplicate-accounts.markdown

 Now, we need to compute the list of duplicates.
-Let's first focus on the core of the function: according to me is the more interesting and elegant part of the program (no wonder is largely by me, but adapted from code I found in a post by Neil Mitchell, ["Repeated Word Detection with Haskell"](http://neilmitchell.blogspot.it/2013/09/repeated-word-detection-with-haskell.html)).
+Let's first focus on the core of the function: according to me is the more interesting and elegant part of the program (no wonder is largely not by me, but adapted from code I found in a post by Neil Mitchell, ["Repeated Word Detection with Haskell"](http://neilmitchell.blogspot.it/2013/09/repeated-word-detection-with-haskell.html)).